bujosa/smart-dsl/README.md

 - Smart Contract in Hyperledger
 - Firefly Format Interface (FFI)

-## How to use
+## How to install

 - Clone this repo
-- Run as eclipse application the xtext project
+- Install Eclipse

-Or
+- Go to Help -> Install New Software

-- Use the plugin jar in the folder `plugins` and put in your eclipse plugin folder (eclipse/plugins)
+- Add the plugin from this repo (local)
-- Restart eclipse
+- Install the plugin
-- Create a new project with the .contract extension
+- Restart Eclipse